 As of October 1, 2000, the cost of backbone transmission rights on SoCalGas’ system held by SoCalGas and by SDG&E to serve their core procurement customers will be recovered through their monthly core procurement rates.
 Backbone transmission cost may be an integral part of each utility’s procurement rate and need not be stated as a line item on bills separate from the rest of the procurement rate.
-SoCalGas and SDG&E will not be at risk for the recovery of backbone transmission costs reserved for core customers taking procurement service from each of them, except to the same extent as thetwo utilities may possibly be put at risk, if at all, for local transmission and distribution costs of serving its core customers during the term of this Settlement Agreement.
 The inclusion of the backbone costs in the procurement rate shall not in and of itself alter the GCIM applicable to SoCalGas or the Gas Cost PBR applicable to SDG&E.

-Definition of Receipt Point Capacities and Rights:    Backbone transmission rights are defined with respect to the receipt point into the SoCalGas system at which gas is received.
+1.1.3.3 Definition of Receipt Point Capacities and Rights:    Backbone transmission rights are defined with respect to the receipt point into the SoCalGas system at which gas is received.
 The details of the rights are included in Appendix B to this Settlement Agreement.
 The wording of Appendix B is controlling over the summarization of its contents in this Section.
 This Settlement Agreement defines the rights based on seven receipt points:    Blythe (Ehrenburg), Topock, North Needles, Hector Road, Wheeler Ridge (with two sets of defined rights), Line 85, and North Coastal.
 When there is more than one pipeline or other source that might deliver gas to the SoCalGas system at a particular receipt point, the receipt point rights are defined in terms of primary and secondary access by upstream source.
 The relative scheduling priority of firm rights by primary and secondary upstream source and interruptible transportation are described in Appendix B.    SoCalGas system operations require some minimum flowing supply be received at Blythe.
 Therefore, as provided in Appendix B persons acquiring backbone rights at the Blythe receipt point must agree to be subject to SoCalGas’ right to issue an Operating Flow Order on any given day requiring them to actually deliver at Blythe on the succeeding day gas supplies up to 50% of their backbone capacity rights at Blythe.
 In the event that an OFO is called for Blythe shippers, the OFO charges will apply, but any imbalance charges that may result will be waived.
-In addition, to the extent that the Blythe OFO causes a monthly imbalance for the Blythe customers, Blythe customers will be allowed to cary the imbalance forward one month without any charges for doing so.
-SoCalGas is obliged for the term of this Settlement Agreement to use all reasonable efforts to maintain the availability of the amount of firm backbone capacity at each receipt point as shown in Appendix B.    SoCalGas is not allowed any additional amount in rates to cover the cost of meeting this commitment except pursuant to whatever PBR indexing or attrition mechanisms and mechanisms for catastrophic event costs are in place during the term of this Settlement Agreement.
+In addition, to the extent that the Blythe OFO causes a monthly imbalance for the Blythe customers, Blythe customers will be allowed to carry the imbalance forward one month without any charges for doing so.
+SoCalGas is obliged for the term of this Settlement Agreement to use all reasonable efforts to maintain the availability of the amount of firm backbone capacity at each receipt point as shown in Appendix B.    SoCalGas is not allowed any additional cost recovery to meet this commitment except pursuant to whatever PBR indexing or attrition mechanisms and mechanisms for catastrophic event costs are in place during the term of this Settlement Agreement.
 This Settlement Agreement does not address under what conditions, if any, SoCalGas must expand its backbone capacity, or the treatment (such as rates, allocation of capacity, etc.) of any increase in backbone capacity that SoCalGas may construct.
 These issues are left to the Commission to resolve at such time, if ever, as it chooses to resolve them.